-Doja Cat, Cynthia Erivo led the fashion march at the Grammys
+Fashionable Grammys: Doja Cat, Dua Lipa, Harry Styles’ boas

 Due to pandemic precautions, the “red carpet” was not the usual mass of cameras and TV crews.
 A select few outlets were permitted on site to conduct live interviews — a safe distance apart.

-The night’s host, Trevor Noah, showed up for the pared-down carpet in a classic black tuxedo, while nominee Debi Nova went big — and pink — in a mini dress that had a huge train and tropical details, by Georges Chakra.
+The night’s host, Trevor Noah, showed up for the pared-down carpet in a classic black tuxedo by Gucci, while nominee Debi Nova went big — and pink — in a mini dress that had a huge train and tropical details, by Georges Chakra.
 Phoebe Bridgers wore a black gown adorned with a beaded human skeleton, from Thom Browne, and Megan Thee Stallion wore a strapless bright orange princess look with a high side slit and a huge back bow and train by Dolce & Gabbana.
 Her Chopard choker finished off the look.

 “I wanted to pop.
 I wanted to look like a Grammy,” Megan said.

+Howard also offered kudos to Lizzo, who shimmered in a pink mermaid look to present an award and earlier wore a short ruched sea foam strapless dress by Balmain.
+She dripped in Bulgari jewels.

+“We normally see avant-garde gowns at the Grammys, but leave it up to Lizzo to switch it up in the best way,” Howard said.

-Jacob Collier said he went for comfort in a floral Stella McCartney turtleneck.
+Jacob Collier said he went for comfort in a floral Stella McCartney turtleneck and red suit.

-“I feel like a rock star,” he said.
+“I’ve never been asked about clothes before,” he said.
+“I feel like a rock star.”

 In Dundas, H.E.R. rocked a burgundy, mid-calf robe with matching wide-leg trousers.